younessidbakkasse/TextAdventureGame/README.md

 game = Game()

-game.scenes['First Scene'] = StoryScene(
+game.scenes['Pregame'] = StoryScene(
-        name = 'first scene',  #the name is required so that you can link scenes with each others. buttons = [['Start the game', 'second scene', 'normal']],  #the first element is the text on the button text = "The front door has been left slightly ajar.
+        name = 'Pregame',  #the name is required so that you can link scenes with each others. buttons = [['Start the game', 'Second Scene', 'normal']],  #the first element is the text on the button text = "The front door has been left slightly ajar.
 Partialy broken, it may have been opened by force." # the scene text
 ),

 game.scenes['Second Scene'] = StoryScene(
-        name = 'second scene',  #the name is required so that you can link scenes with each others. buttons = [
+        name = 'Second Scene',  #the name is required so that you can link scenes with each others. buttons = [
                 ['Fight the dragon', 'third scene', 'fight-wild dog'], #first button ['Run away', 'third scene', 'normal'] # second button